zhanglei923/CrossPage/README.md

 How to use:
 =======
-Download latest fancymap.js and include it into your page:
+Download latest code and include it into your pages:

         <script src="/crosspage-latest.min.js"></script>